carloderossi/a2a/basic_101_a2a/Readme.md

-# basic_101_a2a: Unleash Efficient Multi-Agent Communication
+# basic_101_a2a: Simple and Efficient Multi-Agent Communication

 ![Demo Screenshot](https://github.com/carloderossi/a2a/blob/main/basic_101_a2a/Screenshot%202025-10-01%20142544.jpg)